Waikato/wekaDeeplearning4j/docs/troubleshooting.md

 ```
 Therefore the libgomp.so.1 library is still of version 3.0, while the nd4j backend expects version 4.0.

-#### Solution
-Download the latest version of libgomp for your system and export the following:
+**Solution**: Download the latest version of libgomp for your system and export the following:
 ```bash
 export LD_PRELOAD=<PATH-TO-NEW-LIBGOMP.SO>
 ```